Deborah Butler Dip. Psych., MBACP, UKCP reg

 I work from a psychodynamic and psychoanalytic perspective, based on the principle that problems and distress in the present may stem from experiences earlier in our lives.
 Understanding these can help you to gain fresh insights and to find the best way forward.

 Taking the first step to seek help and contact a counsellor is not easy and you will want to ensure the person you chose to work with is properly qualified and experienced.
 It is also important that you feel comfortable with your counsellor because counselling is a collaboration between two people working together.
-I offer an initial consultation to enable you to meet me, ask any questions you may have and to explore your needs and expectations of counselling.
+I offer one or two initial consultations to enable you to meet me, ask any questions you may have and to explore your needs and expectations of counselling.

 All enquiries are strictly confidential and you do not need a GP referral to make an appointment.
 To set up an initial consultation or to discuss any questions or concerns you may have please contact me by telephone or e-mail.

 Training, qualifications & experience